daniel-bar/Full-Stack-Roadmap/README.md

 It will take you from 12 weeks to a year to finish (Depends on the bootcamp program).

-Bootcamps are not always fully updated with the new technologies, there are still bootcamps at 2022 who teach JQuery & PHP.
+Bootcamps are not always fully updated with the new technologies, there are still bootcamps at 2022 who teach JQuery & PHP :shipit:.

 ## C. Self taught
 Practical & Cheap.
 Do it whenever you want style.